 Ask a GP, dermatologist or pharmacist if they can recommend a suitable silicone-based scar treatment for you.

 Steroids cannot remove scars completely, but they can improve their appearance.

 Corticosteroid injections can be used to treat some keloid and hypertrophic scars.

 The scar is injected a number of times to reduce any swelling and flatten it.
 Depending on the type of scar, the injections may need to be repeated.

-Injections are usually given on three occasions, four to six weeks apart, to assess your body's response.
+Injections are usually given on 3 occasions, 4 to 6 weeks apart, to assess your body's response.
 Treatment may continue for several months if the scar is improving.